pmndrs/react-spring/readme.md

 # Funding

-If you like this project, consider helping out, either by contributing, [opencollective](https://opencollective.com/react-spring) or [Patreon](https://www.patreon.com/0xca0a).
+If you like this project, consider helping out, all contributions are welcome as well as donations to [opencollective](https://opencollective.com/react-spring) or [Patreon](https://www.patreon.com/0xca0a).

 ## Contributors